jasbuber/dialogue-generator/README.md

 * [watchify](https://github.com/browserify/watchify)

 # Getting Started
+Build the typescript application and copy files to your chosen web server.
 Start a web server and open index.html.
 Possible actions, conditions and an example dialogues json file are in src/resources folder.